dethe/resume/teaching/README.md

 - March 2018 - Present
 - Digital Services Technician

-Help people use the libraries tech services: 3D printers, multimedia digitization stations, scanners, Raspberry Pis, BBC Micro:bits, Makey-Makeys, Lego WeDo and Lego Mindstorms, and more.
+Help people use the libraries tech services: 3D printers, Cricut cutter, multimedia digitization stations, scanners, Raspberry Pis, BBC Micro:bits, Makey-Makeys, Lego WeDo and Lego Mindstorms, and more.
 Teach kids to make their own computer games.
 Run games that teach cooperation and teamwork.

-1. Pivot workshops and clubs to online during the Covid-19 pandemic
+1. Pivot workshops and clubs to online during the Covid-19 pandemic and then back again
 1. Write Shimmy animation tool and built workshops around it
 1. Write Moat private file sharing server
 2. Write multiple games as examples
 3. Introduce and lead Code Clubs weekly for kids, teens, and adults/seniors
-4. Lead tabletop role playing games for pre-teens
+4. Lead tabletop role playing games for pre-teens, teens, and adults
 5. Teach Intro to HTML and CSS
 6. Run Minecraft Club for 6+ year olds, set up and maintain server
 7. Help organize quarterly Maker Expo events: one for students, one for fashion, one for healthcare, one for science.